latolukasz/beeorm-doc/docs/guide/crud.md

 </code-group>

 ::: tip
-As you can see in above example `FlushMany()` executed only two SQL queries.
-Both categories were added to MySQL using only one INSERT query.
-BeeORM query optimizer is always trying to group all queries to MySQL and Redis to minimize number of queries.
-That's why if you need to save more than one entity at once always use `FlushMany()` instead of running Flush()` many times.
+Note that `FlushMany()` only generates two SQL queries, as BeeORM's query optimizer groups all queries to MySQL and Redis to minimize the number of queries.
+It is always more efficient to use `FlushMany()` to save multiple entities at once, rather than calling `Flush()` multiple times.
 :::

-Every time new entity is saved in MySQL, BeeORM automatically sets inserted primary key in `ID` field.
-Each entity provides getter `GetID()` that is useful if you pass type `beeorm.Entity` in your code:
+Every time a new entity is saved to MySQL, BeeORM automatically sets the inserted primary key value in the ID field of the entity.
+Each entity provides a `GetID()` method that is useful if you pass the `beeorm.Entity` type in your code:

 ```go
 func printID(entity beeorm.Entity) uint64 {